Rise to Success: Career Highlights of Matteo Berrettini

 January 2022: Achieved Career-High Ranking

-In January 2022, Matteo Berrettini achieved his career-high singles ranking of world No. 6 by the Association of Tennis Professionals (ATP).
+In January 2022, Matteo Berrettini achieved his career-high singles ranking of world No. 6 by the ATP.

-In July 2022, Berrettini entered the Swiss Open Gstaad final and lost against Casper Ruud.
+In July 2022, Berrettini entered the Swiss Open Gstaad final and lost in three sets against Casper Ruud.

-In 2024, Berrettini won back-to-back titles at the Generali Open Kitzbühel defeating Hugo Gaston in the final.
+In 2024, Berrettini wins the Generali Open Kitzbühel defeating Hugo Gaston in the final.

-In February 2024, Matteo Berrettini announced his return to competition in March after a six-month hiatus, starting with the Arizona Tennis Classic and the Miami Open.
+In 2024, Matteo Berrettini announced his return to competition in March after a six-month hiatus, starting with the Arizona Tennis Classic and Miami Open.